Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 Macrocosm and Microcosm

-The concept of macrocosm (the universe) and microcosm (the individual) was fundamental to alchemical thinking.
+The concept of the macrocosm (universe) and microcosm (individual) was fundamental to alchemical thought.

-• Principle of Compliance: Alchemists believed that the structures and laws that govern the cosmos also apply to humans.
+• Principle of Correspondence: Alchemists believed that structures and laws governing the cosmos also apply to humans.
 By understanding oneself, one can understand the universe and vice versa.

-• Transformation: Just as base metals can be transformed into royal metals like gold, so too can humans transform on a spiritual level, achieving enlightenment or perfection.
+• Transformation: Just as base metals can be turned into noble metals like gold, humans can transform on a spiritual level, achieving enlightenment or perfection.

 Transmutation and the Philosopher's Stone

-• Metal Transmutation: The process of transforming base metals (e.g., alloy) into noble metals (e.g., gold) symbolizes purification and perfection.
+• Metal Transmutation: The process by which base metals (e.g., lead) become noble metals (e.g., gold), symbolizing purification and perfection.

-• Philosopher's Stone: A legendary substance believed to facilitate transmutation, grant immortality, and cure disease, it represents the pinnacle of alchemical achievement.
+• Philosopher's Stone: A legendary substance believed to facilitate transmutation, grant immortality, and cure diseases.
+It represents the pinnacle of alchemical achievement.

 Laboratory Work